-Another 171 words (12 lines of text) covering the years 1455 and 1487 are included under the topic Early Bellmore History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bellmore research.
+Another 86 words (6 lines of text) covering the years 1455 and 1487 are included under the topic Early Bellmore History in all our PDF Extended History products and printed products wherever possible.

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Bellmore or a variant listed above:

 Bellmore Settlers in United States in the 19th Century